OracleCPS/SOAModernization/Home.md

 At Oracle we have invested in delivering a plethora of new Cloud Services and we want to show you how simple – yet powerful they are.
 We specifically wanted to focus on low code, high productivity services that can be used in building enterprise grade solutions.
 We believe the best way to do this is to showcase a real world business solution comprised of these services.
 You will build the entire solution during the course of this workshop all in a stress-free fun environment.

-This workshop will focus on the SOA Cloud Service (ICS) capabilities.
+This workshop will focus on the SOA Cloud Service (SOACS) capabilities.

 ## Hands-on Lab Overview